 Collegiate Teaching & Collegiate Studio Seminars

-RISD graduate students who have elected to take TLAD’s collegiate teaching seminars have gone on to teach full-time and part-time at a range of institutions across the country including the University of Kansas, Auburn University, the College of Charleston, Memphis College of Art, Western Michigan State University, Wesleyan College, Rhodes College, the University of California at Davis, Alfred University, Carnegie Mellon University, Tyler School of Art, the University of Connecticut, Bridgewater State College, Luther College, Richard Stockton College of New Jersey, Colorado College, State University of New York, Purchase, University of Missouri, University of Wisconsin, Mendocina College, Emporia State University, Virginia Commonwealth University, Iowa State University, and many more.
+RISD graduate students who have electively enrolled in collegiate teaching seminars have gone on to teach full-time and part-time at a range of institutions across the country including the University of Kansas, Auburn University, the College of Charleston, Western Michigan State University, San Francisco State University, Rhodes College, the University of California at Davis, Alfred University, Hamline University, Seoul University, Tyler School of Art, the University of Connecticut, Georgia State University, Luther College, Richard Stockton College of New Jersey, Colorado College, State University of New York at Purchase, Fashion Institute of Technology, University of Missouri at Kansas City, University of Wisconsin, Mendocina College, Scripps College, Central Academy of Fine Arts-Beijing, Emporia State University, Virginia Commonwealth University in Qatar, Iowa State University, Montserrat College of Art, Massachusetts College of Art and Design, Columbus School of Art & Design, California College of the Arts, Parsons School of Design-The New School, and many, many more.
 These former RISD graduate students, now professors and instructors, are contributing to the wider dialogue of teaching in art and design and modeling promising practices in teaching and learning with their own students.

-For further information on these courses contact Professor Nancy Friese at firstname.lastname@example.org or leave your message below:
+For further information on these TLAD certificate courses, contact Nancy Friese, Professor of Teaching + Learning in Art + Design, at email@example.com or leave your message below: